How to Keep Soil Healthy

 Rotating your crops is a great way to ensure that all of your plants get the nutrients they need.
 Not only does this help with your overall yield, but it also helps keep the soil healthy and free of pests and diseases.
 Fertilizing is another important way to keep your soil in good condition.

-You can either use organic or synthetic fertilizers, but be sure to read the label to make sure you’re using the right one for your plants.
-And finally, don’t forget to water!
-Plants need water to thrive, so make sure your soil is getting the proper amount.
+You can use natural or artificial fertilizers, but read the label to ensure you’re giving your plants the right kind.
+And finally, remember to drink water.
+Plants need water to thrive, so ensure your soil gets the proper amount.

 Read Also: 3 Ways to Prevent Erosion in Your Backyard